The following words might send a chill down your spine…

 Furthermore, the corridor is much smaller than it appears because of another Disney trick called “Forced Perspective Technique”.
 The elements at the far end of the corridor are much smaller than those which are close to the riders.

-11. Tower of Terror Music
+11. Tower of Terror Music Is A Compilation Of Music From The TV Show

 The musical soundtrack is music taken from different episodes of the Twilight Zone.